bblfsh/bblfshd/README.md

 ## Development

-If you wish to work on *bblfshd* , you'll first need [Go](http://www.golang.org) installed on your machine (version 1.10+ is *required*) and [Docker](https://docs.docker.com/engine/installation/), docker is used to build and run the test in an isolated environment.
+If you wish to work on *bblfshd* , you'll first need [Go](http://www.golang.org) installed on your machine (version 1.10+ is *required*) and [Docker](https://docs.docker.com/engine/installation/).
+Docker is used to build and run tests in an isolated environment.

-For local development of bblfshd, first make sure Go is properly installed and that a [GOPATH](http://golang.org/doc/code.html#GOPATH) has been set.
+For local development of *bblfshd*, first make sure Go is properly installed and that a [GOPATH](http://golang.org/doc/code.html#GOPATH) has been set.
 You will also need to add `$GOPATH/bin` to your `$PATH`.